 - Always test ketone levels in your body using lab tests, breath analyzer or urine strips. (find them here)

-- Make sure you are not eating too much carbs or proteins.
+- Make sure you are not eating too many carbs or proteins.
 Always calculate hidden carbs in your meals.
 Avoid processed food altogether.
 Don’t use artificial sweeteners and use stevia instead.

 - Eat heavier healthy fatty meals to hit ketosis.
 Avoid fast food that is rich in bad trans-fat.